'Navigate' Web App for Instructors

 How Does Navigate Help Me As An Instructor?

 Navigate is the student success platform used by faculty, staff, and students at BGSU.
-As a member of the BGSU Teaching Community, you have access to Navigate via your MyBGSU.
-Navigate is a powerful web platform that provides instructors (you!) with access to view information about students currently enrolled in their courses.
+As a member of the BGSU Teaching Community, you have access to Navigate via MyBGSU.
+Navigate is a powerful web platform that provides instructors with access to view information about students currently enrolled in their courses.
 Through the platform, instructors are able to understand their individual student demographics and their classroom demographics.
-As we know, knowledge is power, and having a deeper understanding of their students empowers instructors to provide the appropriate support for students to achieve their learning goals!
+As we know, knowledge is power, and having a deeper understanding of students empowers instructors to provide the appropriate support for students to achieve their learning goals!

 How To Use Navigate For Early-Alert / Progress Reporting

-• Does not affect student academic record.
+• Do not affect a student's academic record.

-• Is a tool to help students stay on track.
+• Can help students stay on track.

 Early Alert Instructions